Avinash-jetwani/formatic-unified/PRODUCTION_DEPLOYMENT.md

 - Stop any existing services
 - Set up environment variables for production
 - Check and configure PostgreSQL
-- Set up the same AWS S3 credentials as local development
+- Prompt for AWS S3 credentials if not found in environment
 - Apply database migrations
 - Install dependencies
 - Build both frontend and backend applications